rcsb/py-rcsbsearchapi/README.md

 ## Attributions

-The source code for this project was originally written by [Spencer Bliven](https://github.com/sbliven) and forked from https://github.com/sbliven/rcsbsearch.
-We would like to express our tremendous gratitude for his generous efforts in designing such a comprehensive public utility Python package for interacting with the RCSB PDB search API, [rcsbsearch](https://rcsbsearchapi.readthedocs.io).
+The source code for this project was originally written by [Spencer Bliven](https://github.com/sbliven) and forked from [sbliven/rcsbsearch](https://github.com/sbliven/rcsbsearch).
+We would like to express our tremendous gratitude for his generous efforts in designing such a comprehensive public utility Python package for interacting with the RCSB PDB search API.

 ## Developers